Replace Missing Teeth – Marlboro, NJ

 For patients who are not candidates for Implant restoration or a bridge, Dr. Yana will fabricate a removable denture that will fit precisely in the mouth and will make your smile look better as well as restore the function.

 While the right tooth replacement option differs from patient to patient, dental implants are in a class of their own and have revolutionized the way that dentists fill in gaps in the mouth.
 Dental implants account for the missing root of the tooth as well as the crown (the top portion that you usually see), making them the most complete replacement solution available.
-Our dental office performs the entire procedure from start to finish for your convenience.
+Our dental office performs the entire dental implant procedure from start to finish for your convenience.

-A full-mouth reconstruction may require us to replace multiple teeth while also using crowns and other restorations to repair and protect those that remain.
+A full-mouth reconstruction may require us to replace multiple teeth while also using dental crowns and other restorations to repair and protect those that remain.
 It’s a highly customizable process that’s different for every patient, and we will make sure you fully understand our recommendations and how they address your needs before moving forward with our plan.
 We may recommend a full-mouth reconstruction when the damage you need to correct is spread throughout your mouth.